Disability benefits available for some dealing with mental illness

 - Has sought medical treatment for the condition, and is following treatment parameters set forth by a qualified physician (unless there is a valid reason why the treatment protocol was insufficient or unworkable)

 Even if an applicant can meet these criteria, unless the application process is followed exactingly and all necessary medical and employment history documentation has been provided, it is likely that his or her initial application will be denied.
 Some estimate that as many as 80 percent of first-time disability applicants are turned down; that is why it is so important to have an experienced Social Security Disability attorney by your side.
-Having a skilled lawyer like those at the Law Offices of Judith S. Leland, APLC, help you with the application gives you a statistically better chance of being awarded the benefits you need and deserve.
+Having a skilled lawyer like those at the Leland Law, help you with the application gives you a statistically better chance of being awarded the benefits you need and deserve.